 Pretty often and more times than none, I purchase old pieces based off a feeling or vision that I have.
-Just like this antique washstand.
+This antique washstand was one of those visions.
 I used it for a short time as a coffee bar in my kitchen, but then “Joanna Gaines” came along and I just can’t get enough of the farmhouse look.
 She has some serious skeelz and vision!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

-I had this cute coffee stencil I had made with my Silhouette Cameo 3 a few months ago.
+I had this cute coffee stencil I had made with my Silhouette Cameo 3 a few months back.
 I was dying to use it on something.
 This would be perfect!
-Can you see my vision yet?

-I attached one more board across the top and secured it with glue and pin nails.
-This made a cute little a mini shelf.
+I attached one more board across the top and secured it with glue and pin nailed it into place.
+This made a cute little mini shelf.
 After adding a few S hooks for a coffee cup display, it was complete.
 Of course my favorite part of this whole makeover is the staging.
 It’s so fun to go house shopping for goodies.
 It’s my thang!
 The gold coffee set belonged to my Grandma.
 I’ll cherish it always.
 Oh, to have one more cup with her.